 Welcome to the WHAT IF homepage.
 [WHAT IF] is a versatile molecular modelling package that is specialized on working with proteins and the molecules in their environment like water, ligands, nucleic acids, etc.

 WHAT IF was created to do my science, and distribution was an afterthought.
-So, be happy that you can get the software, but be aware that distribution takes time, and is not pleasant work.
-So we distribute only a few times per year.
-Emails about distribution are principally not answered.
+So, be happy that you can get the software.
+And, the best of it, for academics it is now shareware.

 The money raised by selling WHAT IF goes to the WHAT IF foundation.
 This foundation pays the coffee in the lab, and pays people who help me with parts of the code that are outside my field of expertise.